 The ideal realization of the cycle is drawn by the bold line.
 An approximate real realization of the Diesel cycle is drawn by dashed line.

-The suction of air of ideal Diesel cycle proceeds at the motion of the piston to the bottom position and at open suction valve iv, the state 1.
-On the end of the suction is closed the suction valve and the isentropic compression of the air is started inside the cylinder from state 1 to state 2.
-The pressure ratio of the Diesel cycles is usually about 14 to 23.
-The fuel is injected through a nozzle ip into the cylinder at end of the compression of air.
-The state 2 of the fuel mix inside cylinder must be in a state of self-ignition (there are requirements on pressure and temperature of the fuel mix).
-Speed of the piston to bottom dead position 3 must taken account a requirements on speed of isobaric combustion of the fuel mix.
+The suction of air of Diesel cycle proceeds at the motion of the piston to the bottom position and at open suction valve iv, the state 1.
+On the end of the suction is closed the suction valve and the isentropic compression of the air is started from state 1 to state 2.
+The pressure ratio is usually about 14 to 23.
+The fuel is injected through a nozzle ip at end of the compression of air.
+The state 2 of the fuel mix must match a state of self-ignition.
+Piston move to bottom dead position 3 must taken account a requirements on isobaric combustion.
 Between states 3-4 is performed isentropic expansion and the piston moves to the bottom dead position.
-The exhaust valve is opened at the bottom dead position of the piston (state 4), here the bigger portion of mass of the combustion gas is exhausted from the cylinder to the exhaust.
-The exhaust process is performed at isochoric process-the piston is without motion if pressure inside the cylinder is higher than pressure p1.
+The exhaust valve is opened at the bottom dead position (state 4), here the bigger portion of mass of the combustion gas is exhausted from the cylinder.
+The piston is without motion between 1-4.

 The reciprocating motion of the pistons of majority the Diesel engines is transformed on rotary motion through a crank shaft as for case the Otto engines.
 This mechanism has influence on shape of the cycle and losses.